Thyrotoxic myopathy: Treatment

 Treatment for TM is typically done with the collaboration of many medical specialists.
 Usually a neuromuscular specialist, an endocrinologist, a surgeon, and an ophthalmologist will combine their efforts to successfully treat patients with TM.
 If a patient develops significant to severe muscle degradation as a result of TM, a physical therapist may be consulted for rehabilitation.
 Since excess thyroxine leads to onset of TM, the overall goal of treatment is to reduce the overproduction of thyroxine from the thyroid gland and restore normal thyroid homeostasis.
 This can be accomplished three ways including using medication, radiation, and surgery.

 The first choice involves using medications to alleviate the symptoms and reverse the damage by blocking the production of thyroxine from the thyroid gland.
 Beta-blockers are used to alleviate the symptoms associated with TM.
 But beta-blockers do not reduce the damage done by excess thyroxine.
 Medications such as propylthiouracil and methimazole are administered to block the release of thyroxine from the thyroid and to block the damage thyroxine inflicts on muscle fiber tissue.

 One treatment option is the use of radioactive iodine which directly destroys the overactive thyroid gland.
 The thyroid gland naturally uses iodine to produce thyroxine and other hormones.
 It cannot distinguish between normal iodine and the radioactive version.
 Administering the radioactive isotope causes the thyroid to take in the lethal iodine and quickly radiation destroys it.
 Typically overproduction of thyroxine using radio-iodine is blocked with one dose.
 The drawback to this treatment is the thyroid gland is completely destroyed and patients often develop hypothyroidism.
 Some do so only a few months after treatment while others may not be affected for 20–30 years.
 Hypothyroidism patients must begin a lifelong regimen of thyroid replacement hormones.
 While the onset of hypothyroidism is most common with radio-iodine treatment, the condition has been observed in patients treated with medication series and surgery.

 The last option for TM treatment includes surgical removal of portions of the thyroid which can also be performed to restore thyroid homeostasis.
-This treatment option usually is done when overproduction of TM is caused by multinodular goiters.
+This treatment option usually is done when overproduction of TM is caused by a toxic multinodular goiter.
 Since these goiters enlarge the thyroid and can cause the patient to become physically disfigured surgical treatment can alleviate both the aesthetic and physiological effects simultaneously.